zpaq/zpaq/readme.txt

   x archive - Extract all files using stored names (does not clobber). x archive files... - Extract and rename (clobbers). l archive - List archive contents.

+zpaq (but not unzpaq) can read and append to self extracting archives.
+To make a Windows self-extracting archive, append to a copy of zpaqsfx.exe.
+When the appended program is run, it will list its contents and prompt to use the x command to extract its contents.

 Advanced options: